 Rabbits make great pets.
-In general rabbits require appropriate housing, exercise, socialisation and diet for good welfare.
+In general rabbits need appropriate housing, exercise, socialisation and a specific diet for good welfare.
 Some breeds of rabbits, particularly the longer haired rabbits, may require daily grooming.
-It is important that you understand all the requirements for caring for a rabbit before you purchase one.
+It is important that you understand all the requirements for caring for a rabbit before you buy one.

-Rabbits generally live for 5-8 years depending on their environment and breed, but they can live for as long as 12 years.
-If you decide to purchase a rabbit, ensure you are prepared to care for them that long.
+Rabbits generally live for 5 to 8 years depending on their environment and breed, but they can live for as long as 12 years.
+If you decide to purchase a rabbit, make sure you are prepared to care for them that long.

 Rabbits need to eat small amounts frequently.
-Approximately 30 feeds, of 2-8g of food, each day is normal.
+Approximately 30 feeds, of 2 to 8g of food, each day is normal.
 Pet rabbits must be fed a high fibre diet to help maintain their body and teeth health.
 Rabbits' teeth are constantly growing and need to be continually worn down by eating.

-Fresh green vegetables such as cabbage, lettuce, broccoli and celery should be included in their daily diet - approximately 2 cups a day.
-BUT, fresh green vegetables must not be their only source of food, the fibre content is too low.
-Rabbits must be provided a high fibre diet.
+Fresh green vegetables such as cabbage, lettuce, broccoli and celery should be included in their daily diet — approximately 2 cups a day.
+But fresh green vegetables must not be their only source of food, the fibre content is too low.
+Rabbits must be provided with a high fibre diet.

-Rabbits need a tablespoon of commercial rabbit nuggets/pellets once or twice daily.
-Do not feed rabbit muesli – this causes dental disease.
+Rabbits need a tablespoon of commercial rabbit nuggets or pellets once or twice daily.
+Do not feed your rabbit muesli — this causes dental disease.
 Rabbits eating muesli also tend to leave the bits they don't like, and this leads to nutrient deficiencies.

 High fat and high sugar foods such as carrots, other root vegetables, and fruit should only be fed in small amounts.
 You can use these types of foods as environmental enrichment.

 Speak to your local vet, pet shop, or rabbit breeder about the most suitable diet for your pet.
-Always remember to introduce new diets slowly to avoid digestive upset.
+Always remember to introduce new food slowly to avoid digestive upset.

 Fresh, cool water must be provided at all times.

-Rabbits require a hutch to live in that is safe from predators such as dogs and cats, has an area that protects them from the weather, and provides enough space for exercise.
-A suitable hutch design includes a dark, dry area for the rabbits to rest, which has a bedding of soft hay and is water proof.
+Rabbits require a hutch to live in that is safe from predators, such as dogs and cats.
+It needs an area that protects them from the weather and has enough space for exercise.
+A suitable hutch design is water proof and includes a dark, dry area for the rabbits to rest which has a bedding of soft hay.
 The other section of the hutch should be light and large enough to allow for a separate exercise and toileting area.
 The hutch must be well ventilated.
-It is best to have a hutch made out of wood as metal hutches tend to heat up more quickly.
+It is best to have a hutch made out of wood as metal hutches heat up more quickly.

 Rabbits should not be placed in pens or hutches with wire floors, it is bad for their feet.
 It is ok for part of the pen to be made of wire as long as your rabbit has an area where they can stand on solid ground.
 Many two story hutches provide this option.

-Your hutch needs to be at least 'three hops long' (approx. 4 times the length of your bunny when stretched out), and twice as wide as your bunny.
-Anything smaller and he will be too cramped.
-If you buy a juvenile bunny, remember he will grow!
+Your hutch needs to be at least 'three hops long' (approximately 4 times the length of your bunny when stretched out) and twice as wide as your bunny.
+Anything smaller and your bunny will be too cramped.
+If you buy a juvenile bunny, remember they will grow.

-It is important to clean the hutch at least every second day by removing soiled bedding and ensuring rabbits have a dry area to sleep.
-Rabbits that do not have access to clean bedding can suffer from respiratory infections, skin ailments and pest infestation such as fleas and mites.
+It is important to clean the hutch at least every second day by removing soiled bedding and make sure rabbits have a dry area to sleep.
+Rabbits that do not have clean bedding can suffer from respiratory infections, skin ailments and pest infestation such as fleas and mites.
 Rabbits are capable of being toilet trained.
-There is plenty of information on the internet about toilet training rabbits which may be worth looking at.
+There is plenty of information online about toilet training rabbits.

 Rabbit should spend most of their time indoors or equal time indoors and outdoors.
 When you rabbit is indoors it should have at least some time each day to roam free.
 You may wish to set up a room or two rooms where your rabbit can roam free and interact with the family.
-Remember, however, rabbits like to chew on things, so if leaving your rabbit free to roam unsupervised, you may come home to some chewed skirting boards or chair legs.
+Remember, that rabbits like to chew on things, so if leaving your rabbit free to roam unsupervised, you may come home to some chewed skirting boards, cables or chair legs.

 Rabbits are social species and prefer to live in groups.
-If you decide to own a rabbit, it is best to always have at least two.
+If you decide to own a rabbit, always have at least 2 rabbits.
 However, if you don't have the room or time or money to keep two rabbits you will need to become your rabbit's companion.
 This means that if you are away for long periods (more than 4 hours every day) you will need to provide your rabbit with enrichment activities and toys to keep them occupied and prevent them from becoming lonely or suffering from stress.

-If you have two or more rabbits it is important to avoid unwanted pregnancies.
+If you have 2 or more rabbits it is important to avoid unwanted pregnancies.
 Separate males and females into different pens or have your veterinarian desex them.
 Males will be less likely to fight each other if introduced at a young age.
-Females and males can be prone to fighting amongst each other so make sure you accustom new rabbits with each other in a supervised environment or through a mesh fence before they co-habit.
+Females and males can be prone to fighting amongst each other so make sure you help new rabbits get used to each other in a supervised environment or through a mesh fence before they co-habit.

-Rabbits are social animals who require companionship.
-They are playful and inquisitive and require the stimulation of other rabbits or humans and their environment.
+Rabbits are playful and inquisitive and require the stimulation of other rabbits or humans and their environment.
 They are active animals that need to exercise and play regularly.
 Ensuring your rabbit is adequately stimulated is an important aspect of caring for your rabbit.
 This can be achieved through environmental enrichment.

 Rabbits are most active during the early morning, late afternoon and evening.
 This is the best time for you to interact with your rabbit.